A picture of me

 Nicole Feng, Mark Gillespie, Keenan Crane

-ACM TOG (SIGGRAPH 2023)
+ACM Transactions on Graphics (SIGGRAPH 2023)

 Winding numbers are a basic component of geometric algorithms such as point-in-polygon tests, and their generalization to data with noise or topological errors has proven invaluable in robust geometry processing.
 However, standard definitions do not immediately apply on surfaces, where not all curves bound regions.
 We develop a meaningful generalization, starting with the well-known relationship between winding numbers and harmonic functions.
 Ultimately, our algorithm yields (i) a closed completion the input curves, (ii) integer labels for regions that are meaningfully bounded by these curves, and (iii) the complementary curves that do not bound any region.

-ACM TOG (SIGGRAPH 2023)
+ACM Transactions on Graphics (SIGGRAPH 2023)

 This paper describes a method for fast simplification of surface meshes.
 Rather than approximate the extrinsic geometry, we construct a coarse intrinsic triangulation of the input domain.
 In the spirit of the quadric error metric (QEM), we perform greedy decimation while agglomerating global information about approximation error.
 In lieu of extrinsic quadrics, however, we store intrinsic tangent vectors that track how far curvature “drifts” during simplification.
 The overall payoff is a “black box” approach to geometry processing, which decouples mesh resolution from the size of matrices used to solve equations.